Danny Griffin (soccer)

-Danny Griffin (born July 14, 1998) is an American soccer player who plays as an attacking midfielder for Huntsville City in MLS Next Pro.
+Danny Griffin (born July 14, 1998) is an American soccer player who plays as an attacking midfielder for USL Championship club Pittsburgh Riverhounds SC.

 Career

 Youth

 Griffin played with and captained Oakwood Soccer Club during their 2015–16 season.

 College

 Griffin played four years of college soccer at Providence College between 2016 and 2019, where he scored 13 goals and tallied 6 assists in 80 appearances for the Friars.
 Griffin was named to the USC Division I All-Great Lakes Region Third Team and the Big East All-Freshman Team in 2016 and All-BIG EAST Third Team in 2019.

 Professional

 On January 9, 2020, Griffin was selected 49th overall in the 2020 MLS SuperDraft by Columbus Crew SC.
 However, he was not signed by the team.

 Griffin signed his first professional deal with USL Championship club Pittsburgh Riverhounds on March 3, 2020.
 He made his professional debut on July 12, 2020, appearing as a 67th-minute substitute during a 3–1 win over Louisville City FC.
-Griffin scored his first professional goal on July 19, 2020 during a 6–0 win over Philadelphia Union II.
+Griffin scored his first professional goal on July 19, 2020, during a 6–0 win over Philadelphia Union II.

+On February 6, 2023, it was announced that Griffin had joined MLS Next Pro side Huntsville City FC ahead of their inaugural season.
+After playing the start of the season with Huntsville, Griffin returned to Pittsburgh for an undisclosed fee.